-Any member of the [Township] Police Department who shall suffer a service connected disability so as to render the member permanently disabled from performing police work for the Township... may, upon application or on the application of one acting in the member's behalf, or upon application of the Chief of Police, be retired on disability pension if the physician(s) designated by the Board of Supervisors, after a medical and/or psychiatric examination, certify to the Board of Supervisors that the member is physically or mentally disabled from performing police work for the Township, and that the member should be retired.
+Any member of the [Township] Police Department who shall suffer a service-connected disability so as to render the member permanently disabled from performing police work for the [Township] may, upon application or on the application of one acting in the member's behalf, or upon application of the Chief of Police, be retired on disability pension if the physician(s) designated by the Board of Supervisors, after a medical and/or psychiatric examination, shall certify to the Board of Supervisors that the member is physically or mentally disabled from performing police work for the [Township], and that said member ought to be retired.

-Section 61(a) of the Internal Revenue Code provides that, except as otherwise provided by law, gross income means all income from whatever source derived, including compensation for services.
+Section 61(a) of the Internal Revenue Code (the Code) provides that, except as otherwise provided by law, gross income means all income from whatever source derived, including compensation for services.

-Section 104(a)(1) of the Code provides, with certain exceptions not relevant in the instant case, that gross income does not include amounts received under workmen's compensation acts as compensation for personal injuries or sickness.
+Section 104(a)(1) of the Code provides that gross income does not include amounts received under workmen's compensation acts as compensation for personal injuries or sickness.